AmrSaber/redirector/readme.md

   # Default: "6h"
   cache-ttl: 12h

+  # Whether to re-perform the mapping (from received request to target url) again after refresh
+  # Default: false
+  retry-after-refresh: true

   # A list of domains to refresh when there is redirect miss/hit
   # Any matching domain from this list, will overwrite refresh-on-hit and refresh-on-miss options
   refresh-domains: